MIDD 2 Service Improvement Plan, Implementation Plan, and Evaluation Plan

 The SIP was approved by King County Council via Ordinance 18406 in November 2016.
 Updates to the SIP as of mid-2017 are described in detail in the MIDD 2 Implementation and Evaluation Plans.

-Transmitted in August 2017, the MIDD 2 Implementation Plan provides a point-in-time status report on the implementation of new MIDD 2 initiatives and planned changes to initiatives continuing from MIDD 1.
+The MIDD 2 Implementation Plan provides a point-in-time status report on the implementation of new MIDD 2 initiatives and planned changes to initiatives continuing from MIDD 1.
 It is a summary of planning efforts completed to date and a preview of the continued work ahead to implement MIDD 2.
 Including the updated initiative descriptions contained within it, the Implementation Plan addresses the following elements called for by King County Council Ordinance 18407:

 - A schedule of implementation of initiatives, programs, and services outlined in the Service Improvement Plan